Chill-Astro/Calculator/README.md

 - Modern UI with Fluid Animations and Transitions. ✅
 - Theme switching built in. ✅
 - History Support for the Base Calculator UI. ✅
-- Backdrop switching build in [ B/w Mica Alt and Acrylic ]. ✅
+- Backdrop switching built in. [ B/w Mica Alt and Acrylic ] ✅

   ---